SueChaplain/guide-sauvian/docs/villa.md

 ## Bin collections

-The **green bin** is for general household waste, which is collected each Wednesday and Saturday.
+The **green bin** is for general household waste, which is collected every Tuesday and Saturday.
 All waste must be in tied bags.

 The **black bin** with the yellow lid is for recycling and is collected every 2 weeks on a Saturday afternoon.
 The Summer dates for 2023 are as follows: